-- 7. The Head will ensure that parents are informed as soon as possible and kept informed about progress of the case, subject to any advice from the MASH team or the Police.
-Parents and others will be made aware that there are restrictions on publishing information which may lead to the identification of the teacher subject to the allegation. - 8.
-The Head will monitor the progress of cases to ensure they are dealt with as quickly as possible in a thorough and fair process.
+- 4.2.9.
 Reviews are conducted at fortnightly or monthly intervals, depending on the complexity of the case.
-The first review will take place no later than four weeks after the initial assessment and subsequent review dates will be set at the review meeting. - 9.
-The Head will discuss with the LADO whether a referral to the Disclosure and Barring Service or Teaching Regulation Agency should be made where an allegation is substantiated and the person is dismissed or the School ceases to use their services, or the person resigns or otherwise ceases to provide their services.
-The School has a legal obligation to report promptly to the Disclosure and Barring Service any person (whether employed, contracted, a volunteer or a student) who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
-Further, or in the alternative, if an investigation leads to the dismissal or resignation prior to dismissal of a member of teaching staff specifically, the School must consider making a referral to the Teaching Regulation Agency and a prohibition order may be appropriate (because that teacher has displayed unacceptable professional conduct, conduct that may bring the profession into disrepute or a conviction at any time for a relevant offence). - 10.
-On conclusion of the case, the Head should review the circumstances of the case with the LADO to determine whether there are any improvements to be made to the School's safeguarding procedures or practices to help prevent similar events in the future.

-The School has a duty of care to its staff, and whilst the welfare of a pupil is paramount, the School must offer appropriate welfare support to the adult subject to the investigation and potentially their family.
-The School will make every reasonable effort to maintain confidentiality and guard against unwanted publicity whilst an allegation is being investigated or considered.
-Information will also not ordinarily be shared with other staff or with pupils or parents who are not directly involved in the investigation.
+The first review will take place no later than four weeks after the initial assessment and subsequent review dates will be set at the review meeting. - 4.2.10.
+The case manager will discuss with the LADO whether a referral to the Disclosure and Barring Service or Teaching Regulation Agency should be made where an allegation is substantiated and the person is dismissed or the School ceases to use their services, or the person resigns or otherwise ceases to provide their services The School has a legal obligation to report promptly to the Disclosure and Barring Service any person (whether employed, contracted, a volunteer or a student) who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+Further, or in the alternative, if an investigation leads to the dismissal or resignation prior to dismissal of a member of teaching staff specifically, the School must consider making a referral to the Teaching Regulation Agency and a prohibition order may be appropriate (because that teacher has displayed unacceptable professional conduct, conduct that may bring the profession into disrepute or a conviction at any time for a relevant offence). - 4.2.11.
+On conclusion of the case, the case manager should review the circumstances of the case with the LADO to determine whether there are any improvements to be made to the School's safeguarding procedures or practices to help prevent similar events in the future.
+Learning lessons where the allegation is concluded to be either, unfounded, false, malicious or unsubstantiated, the case manager (and if they have been involved the LADO) should consider the facts and determine whether any lessons can be learned and if improvements can be made. - 4.2.12.
+Where an individual is removed from regulated activity, or would have been removed had the individual not left, including when they are suspended, redeployed to work that is not regulated activity, are dismissed, or have resigned, and the individual has engaged in relevant conduct in relation to children and/or adults, and/or satisfied the harm test in relation to children and/or vulnerable adults, and/or been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence, the School will make a referral to the DBS. - 4.3.
+The School has a duty of care to its staff, and whilst the welfare of a child is paramount, the School must offer appropriate welfare support to the adult subject to the investigation and potentially their family.
+The School will also make every reasonable effort to maintain confidentiality and guard against unwanted publicity whilst an allegation is being investigated or considered.
+Information will also not ordinarily be shared with other staff or with children or parents who are not directly involved in the investigation.